Olympus E-P1 vs Sony RX0 II

 It is notable that the E-P1 has a hotshoe, while the RX0 II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The RX0 II is a recent model that features in the current product line-up of Sony.
-In contrast, the E-P1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-P1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-P1 was succeeded by the Olympus E-P2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-P1 and RX0 II can be found, respectively, in the Olympus E-P1 Manual (free pdf) or the online Sony RX0 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-P1 and the Sony RX0 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.